vwalsh86/Machine_Learning_Tasks/README.md

 </br>

+### Galway-Mayo Institute of Technology

+### Course: H. Dip in Science in Computing (Data Analytics)

 ### Module: Machine Learning and Statistics

-### Submitted By: Valerie Walsh G00364748
-### Galway-Mayo I.T.
+### Student: Valerie Walsh G00364748, Galway-Mayo I.T.
 Student

 </br>

 ### <i>Description:</i>
 <br>
-This repository contains work that I have completed for the assessment part of my course entitled 'Tasks 2020' which is an aspect of the module Machine Learning and Statistics.
+This repository contains work that I have completed for the assessment aspect of the module Machine Learning and Statistics.
 <br>
-This repository is made up of 4 seperate tasks / assignments that is solely my own work that has been created and developed during this college terms.
+The repository contains 4 seperate tasks / assignments that is solely my own work that has been created and developed during this college term.
 <br>
-I have used the open-source option, Jupyter Notebook, as my method of creating and adding to my GitHub repository.
-Information on what the Jupyter Notebook is along with Installation and How-To info can be found here: https://jupyter-notebook.readthedocs.io/en/stable/
+In order to build and contribute to this repository, I used the open-source option, Jupyter Notebook.
+Further information on what the Jupyter Notebook is along with Installation and How-To info can be found here: https://jupyter-notebook.readthedocs.io/en/stable/
 <br>
 It is my intention to build upon this repository through a series of regular commits which will portray consistency in my work and allow time management to not be an issue.
 <br>